openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 ## Discovery

-Note that the discovery is based upon IP V4 addresses as the binding does not support IP V6 addresses.

 ### Adding the Controller as a Thing

 To add a nanoleaf controller, go to your inbox and start a scan.